YuraCodedCircuit/Bookmark-Manager-Pro/TERMS_OF_USE.md

 ### Our intellectual property

-The Bookmark Manager Pro browser extension and its source code are open-source software licensed under the MIT License.
-The full text of the MIT License can be found in the LICENSE file located at [MIT License](/LICENSE.md).
-Subject to the terms and conditions of the MIT License, we retain copyright and certain intellectual property rights to the original code.
+The Bookmark Manager Pro browser extension and its source code are open-source software licensed under the GNU General Public License v3.0.
+The full text of the GNU General Public License v3.0 can be found in the LICENSE file located at [GNU General Public License v3.0](/LICENSE.md).
+Subject to the terms and conditions of the GNU General Public License v3.0, we retain copyright and certain intellectual property rights to the original code.

 The extension's name, logo, and branding elements (the "Marks") are important identifiers for the Bookmark Manager Pro project.
 We consider these Marks to be part of our project's identity and goodwill.